 The disease begins with weakness, trouble seeing, feeling tired, and trouble speaking.
 This may then be followed by weakness of the arms, chest muscles, and legs.
 The disease does not usually affect consciousness or cause a fever.

 Botulism can occur in a few different ways.
 The bacterial spores that cause it are common in both soil and water.
-They produce botulinum toxin when exposed to low oxygen levels and certain temperatures.
-Foodborne botulism happens when food…
+They produce botulinum toxins when exposed to low oxygen levels and certain temperatures.
+Foodborne botulism happens when food containing the toxin is eaten.